nvbangg/Nonstop_Audio_Only_for_Youtube_YTMusic/README.md

-# Nonstop & Audio Only for YouTube & Youtube Music
+# Nonstop & Audio Only for YouTube & YouTube Music

 > [!NOTE]
 > Playing Nonstop & Audio Only on YouTube & YouTube Music